gabdepa/Operational-System/9_producer_consumer/README.md

 - I've created a file named **`producer-consumer.c`**, in which i've defined the producer, consumer, and main tasks.
 - The main variables implemented in this project include:
     - **`item`**: An integer value between 0 and 99.
     - **`buffer`**: A queue of integers with capacity for up to 5 elements, initially empty, accessed using a FIFO policy.
-This were implemented using an integer array or the previously developed queue library.
+This were implemented using an integer array.
     - **`s_buffer`**, **`s_item`**, **`s_vaga`**: Semaphores, properly initialized.
 - The implemented have 3 producers and 2 consumers.
 The output look something like this(but, feel free to try it on your own):